Kyle-Gaff/m1-1024-code-solutions/typescript-operators-and-expressions/typescript-operators-and-expressions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? number

-- What is string concatenation?
+- What is string concatenation? combining two or more strings/ values together with a +

-- What purpose(s) does the `+` plus operator serve in JavaScript?
+- What purpose(s) does the `+` plus operator serve in JavaScript? the + operator can be used to concatenate strings or add numbers

-- What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+- What data type is returned by comparing two values (`<`, `>`, `===`, etc)? boolean

-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? greater than or equal to

 ## Notes